 - The wet bag section at the base of the rucksack.
 This came in especially handy for transporting wet towels and board shorts, and not having the damp contaminate the rest of my clothes.

-- The zip off day pack at the front of the pack made for a great day bag.
+- The zip off day pack at the front of the pack made for a great day bag, for notebooks and lunches, using a tactical lunch box for this.

 - The quick adjust back system was easy to operate and allowed for more comfortable wearing.